Testees

-Testees is a Canadian television series, created by Kenny Hotz and written and produced by Kenny Hotz and Derek Harvie.
-Testees originally aired on Thursdays at 10:30 PM EST on FX and ran from October 9, 2008, to January 1, 2009 and debuted on October 14, 2008, on Showcase in Canada.
-The show is filmed in Toronto and Hamilton, Ontario.
+Testees is a Canadian television series created by Kenny Hotz, and written and produced by Kenny Hotz and Derek Harvie.
+It originally aired on FX and ran from October 9, 2008, to January 1, 2009.
+It debuted on October 14, 2008, on Showcase in Canada.
+The show was filmed in Toronto and Hamilton, Ontario.
 After one season, Testees was not renewed by FX.

 Premise

-The series follows two friends (Steve Markle and Jeff Kassel) as they work as human test subjects at Testico, a product testing Facility.
-Besides being an obvious play on testes – including the descended double "e" in its logo – the show's title plays up the Vulnerability of test subjects, which is the source of much of the humor in the series.
+The series follows two friends (Steve Markle and Jeff Kassel) as they work as human test subjects at Testico, a product testing facility.
+Besides being an obvious play on testes, including the descended double "e" in its logo, the show's title plays up the vulnerability of test subjects, which is the source of much of the humor in the series.
+Two close friends are employed as guinea pigs for a pharmaceutical company.
+Each episode deals with the different "Research Products" given to the "Test Subjects".
+There are other stories playing throughout the seasons.

 Episodes

 Home releases

 Paradox Entertainment released the entire series on DVD in Region 1 (Canada only) on February 22, 2011.

 On April 26, 2011, Entertainment One released the entire series on DVD in the US.